SamG97/A-Mapping/README.md

 ##Maintenance and Troubleshooting

 Under normal usage, the app should not need any client-side maintenance, but should an error occur, please contact the developer with the conditions that lead to the error so that it can be corrected.
-Email is the preferred form of contact.
+The issues tracker is the preferred form of contact.
 Should the app state that no route could be found but you think this is in error or you think a longer or incorrect route is being displayed, first check that the no stairs option is turned off as this may be preventing it from finding a route that involves stairs.
 If this does not fix the issue, as before, please contact the developer.
 Should the app be updated (such as if a new building is built or a room’s purpose changes), the app will need to be manually reinstalled using the method outlined in the installation section of this guide.

 ##Limitations